 The SoBo Crew

 Cyndal Ellis is Co-Director of SoBo Studio and Al Amal Belly Dance Company.
-She teaches Fusion Belly Dance, Modern Dance, and Dunham Technique at SoBo and at area schools.
-Cyndal is currently a candidate for certification through the Institute for Dunham Technique Certification.
+She teaches Fusion Belly Dance, Modern Dance, and Dunham Technique at SoBo and at schools throughout southern VT.
+In 2017, Cyndal received a Certification through the Institute for Dunham Technique Teacher Certification.
+She holds a B.A. in anthropology and dance from Smith College.
 She has over 20 years of dance experience.
 She has taught at Jacob’s Pillow, Smith College, Landmark College, and grade schools throughout New England.
 She was a member of The Sovereign Collective with which she performed and taught nationally.
 She was also one of the co-directors of Firekeeper Productions and toured the mulit-media production “The Mabel Story” throughout New England.
 Cyndal loves to share the joy of dance with people of all ages and abilities. *photo by Kiqe Bosch

 Toni Nagy is Owner and Co-Director of SoBo Studio.
 She starting out dancing in the club scene in Boston when she was 15.
 She then majored in dance at Sarah Lawrence College.
 She studied different forms of Hip Hop in NYC for 10 years, and has cultivated her own style that involves isolations, basic breaking, footwork, and new current styles.
 She infuses her training of contemporary modern and belly dance. *photo by Abner Soto